Popular Poem Categories:

 William Arthur Ward has inspired millions with his poems for many years.
-Let his encouraging poems be ones that you reflect upon and share with others.
+Let these encouraging poems inspire reflection, offer hope, and inspire you to share them with others.

 His writings have been published by many, including Reader's Digest, and many Christian publications.
-And he has authored some great inspirational books, including Thoughts Of A Christian Optimist, For This One Hour, Miracles That I Have Seen, and Rewarding moments: A treasury of prose and poetry, to name only a few.
-Born on December 17, 1921, in Louisana, Mr. Ward graduated from McMurray College and received his master's degree at Oklahoma State University.
+He authored many inspirational books, including Thoughts Of A Christian Optimist, For This One Hour, Miracles That I Have Seen, and Rewarding Moments: A Treasury of Prose and Poetry, to name only a few.
+Born on December 17, 1921, in Louisiana, Mr. Ward graduated from McMurray College and received his master's degree at Oklahoma State University.

-He died on March 30, 1994, but his work lives on by continuing to inspire many.
+He died on March 30, 1994, but his work continues to inspire people around the world.

 Each of us will one day be judged